London Pirates

 There is a article written in October 2019 about how Skyport Radio has been used as part of an art exhibit, this can be found at the site of the artist Magz Hall, it is 40 years since Skyport Radio moved it's transmitter site from the Heathrow Airport area to the next site at Southall.

 As we have made a few live broadcasts recently from Prague, it is our 50th Anniversary in 2021, of course it has not been continuous, so we can hardly claim it, nevertheless for those historians who are interested in such things, the first transmissions in 1971 were around the 25th and 26th of December, as my mother had purchased my first transmitter for me as a Christmas present.
 Mark King and Winkel in Medellín 2022.
 Our recent transmissions have also been broadcast on 106.5MHz to the North West of England courtesy of our colleagues at TenSixtyFive Overdrive, and we streamed live for our 50th Anniversary on 25th December 2021.
-For updates subscribe to the blog or follow us on Instagram or Mastodon for announcements.
+For updates subscribe to the blog

 We are using other platforms for our programmes now, and you can follow the DJ's or the station, just use the links on the Music Platforms page, and follow the blog for updates, our limited output no longer justifies a dedicated stream or FM frequency.